jisungbin/ComposeInvestigator/README.md

 ### Under the hood

-The core principle behind this tool is the Kotlin Compiler Plugin (K2).
+The core principle behind this tool is the Kotlin Compiler Plugin.

 The tool works in two steps.